 (NOTE: For scoring, the breaker gets the number of balls pocketed added to his or her score under the "Made on Break" (MOB) column.).
-If a player pockets the 10-Ball during a legal break the 10-ball is spotted on or near the foot-spot if another ball is there.
+If a player pockets the 10-Ball during a legal break the ball is spotted, and the player continues to shoot.
 If the breaking player pockets the 10-Ball and scratches the 10-ball is spotted and the incoming player has cue ball-in-hand anywhere on the table.
 If a player pockets the 10-Ball and drives an object ball off the table, the player has fouled.
 The 10-ball is spotted and the incoming has cue ball-in-hand anywhere on the table.